chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 >
 > Some of those four parts are going to aim at 1, 2, 3 or even all 4 of those groups.
 You might need several copies.
 Or just abbreviated versions.
 Or links to external versions.

 - In reality, there are more than 4 different types of documentation.
-Let's think fo the many dimensions:
+Let's think of the many dimensions:
     - The 4 normal types (intended audience based on goal): get started, how to do one thing, reference, explanation
     - The X audiences based on background / purpose (new core developers, plug-in developers, distributors, end-users).
-- Putting the above idea into terms of PS
+- Putting the above idea into terms of PS:
     - audience based on background: Javascript, Haskell, Elm, TypeScript, other language entirely
     - audience based on purpose: front-end or back-end, each with these concerns (performance, complex logic, hitting quick deadline, migrating to better system, refactor-heavy due to prototypal nature)